 Tanzania is a premier safari destination in Africa, thus incurring the more expensive costs associated with this.

-There are multiple factors that can impact the cost of a safari in Tanzania including accommodation selected, trip duration, safari costs, tours, flights, transfers, meal options and additional activities visitors may request.
+There are multiple factors that can impact the cost of a safari including accommodation selected, trip duration, safari costs, tours, flights, transfers, meal options and additional activities and things to do in Tanzania including walking safaris which visitors may request.

 Travellers on a budget can reduce costs by booking their own flights, accommodation and activities as well as hiring a 4*4 to travel between the parks and reserves.